 Unified AI platforms

-The third way is to use a single AI platform that sees Jira as just one part of your company’s toolkit.
-This approach is built on a simple idea: for an AI to be genuinely helpful, it needs access to all of your company’s knowledge, no matter where it is.
+The third way is to use a single AI platform that sees Jira as just one part of your company's toolkit.
+This approach is built on a simple idea: for an AI to be genuinely helpful, it can benefit from access to all of your company’s knowledge, no matter where it is.

 Key features to look for in a Jira AI copilot